 Hi, my name is Brian Funk.
 I make music under the name AfroDJMac.
 I'm a musician, producer, songwriter, and Ableton Certified Trainer.
 I've played guitar, bass, drums, synths and sang in various touring rock bands.
 These days, I focus on my solo electronic set which allows me to take my experiments in the studio to the stage.
 I'm extremely passionate about sharing knowledge and learning from others.
 I began writing my music production blog in 2011.
 In 2013, I became an Ableton Certified Trainer and created a video course on Live Performance with Ableton Live.
 Since 2014, I've been teaching the Advanced Music Production with Ableton Live Course for Berklee College of Music.

 I love writing, teaching, and sound design.
 I produce Ableton Live Tutorials and lots of Sound Packs.
-I began releasing Free Ableton Live Packs in 2011 and so far there are over 125.
+I began releasing Free Ableton Live Packs in 2011 and so far there are over 150.
 As an Ableton Certified Trainer, I've given many lessons and seminars, covering every stage of the production process.
 I'm currently teaching Ableton Live for Berklee College of Music.
 My blog is where I do most of my writing, but I also love to contribute to other publications.
+I also host the Music Production Podcast

 - 30,000+ website views per month